Yemen Crisis Appeal: Please donate now

 How your donation will help children

-- We're supplying communities with safe drinking water, hygiene kits, and money for food
+- Supplying communities with safe drinking water, hygiene kits and money for food

-- We're protecting children by giving them safe spaces where they can learn, play, and begin to come to terms with everything they've been through.
+- Giving them safe spaces where they can learn, play, and begin to come to terms with everything they've been through.

-Since the fighting escalated, we’ve reached more than one million people, including more than 576,000 children.
+Since the fighting escalated, we’ve reached more than 1.8 million people, including more than 954,000 children.